Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

         after reading its value.
         With `config.channel_token_upstream_header` you can specify the upstream header where the plugin adds the Kong-signed token.
-If you don't specify value for this (e.g. use `null` or `""` (empty string), the plugin does not attempt to resign the token.
+If you don't specify value for this (e.g. use `null` or `""` (empty string), the plugin does not attempt to re-sign the token.
     - name: channel_token_upstream_leeway
       required: false
       default: 0